|Home||About Us||Afro-mations||Donate||Contact Us|

 But as students are heading back to school, many of them are being greeted by more police and metal detectors, and few, if any, counselors.
 Increasingly, students of color are entering a school system that's policing the children it's tasked to protect – conducting invasive searches and subjecting them to disproportionate punishment.

 We just released an interactive report analyzing data on race, discipline, and safety in our public schools – all 96,000 of them.
-Check out these findings that show how public schools are performing nationwide, and in your own county.

 Here are some key takeaways: